cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

-To create a new versioner image, after there's been a deployment of one or more microservice in [aws-prod](https://app.kosli.com/cyber-dojo/environments/aws-prod/snapshots/) (eg runner, saver, web, languages-start-points, etc), simply:
+To create a new versioner image, after there's been a deployment of one or more microservices in [aws-prod](https://app.kosli.com/cyber-dojo/environments/aws-prod/snapshots/) (eg runner, saver, web, languages-start-points, etc), simply:
 - run the [copy_prod_images_to_dockerhub.yml](https://github.com/cyber-dojo/versioner/actions/workflows/copy_prod_images_to_dockerhub.yml) workflow